 Under the Family Property and Support Act, Yukon’s cohabitation duration requirement for common law status is two years of continuous living together.
 However, common law property and inheritance rights regulations differ from those of other provinces.

-What is common law in Northwest Territories?
+Common law in Northwest Territories

-In the Northwest Territories, two years of continuous cohabitation meets the requirement for couples to be considered common-law partners and receive associated spousal rights under the Family Law Act.
+In the Northwest Territories, two years of continuous cohabitation meet the requirement for couples to be considered common-law partners and receive associated spousal rights under the Family Law Act.
 After two years, common law grants couples rights equal to married spouses.

 Nunavut also recognizes couples as common law under the Family Law Act after they have cohabited continuously for two years.
 However, Nunavut’s property division laws for common-law couples differ from those of other provinces and territories.